What is an access audit?

 What is our experience of disability equality strategies?

 With the introduction of the disability equality duty, the Disability Advice Project held a conference to ensure local authorities and other public bodies understood what was required of them.
-We have helped school governors prepare Disability Equality Strategies.
+We have also helped school governors prepare Disability Equality Strategies.
 Those reviewed by Estyn have been awarded the highest grade for compliance.

 What is our experience of access statements and planning?